Menstrual Cycle 101: Everything You Need to Know About Your Cycle-image

 Quick facts:

-Not only is your menstrual cycle super important for your fertility, but it’s intimately linked to your overall health.
+Cultural stigmas, taboos, and limited sex education have left many people with gaps in their knowledge about the menstrual cycle.
+However, understanding your cycle is essential—not just for fertility but also for overall health because it’s intimately linked to your overall health.
 It can easily be influenced by other factors such as stress, diet, weight fluctuations, exercise, sleep, illness and medications.

 The American College of Obstetricians and Gynecologists (ACOG) has now classified the menstrual cycle as a vital sign—putting it right up there with your heart rate and blood pressure.